Mushrooms are a fantastic and often overlooked ingredient.

 They are bursting with natural, somewhat earthy flavour and have an amazing texture.

 Smoking mushrooms adds a new depth of flavour that I have never experienced before.
 Use your special wood, or wood chip for these bad boys, you will not regret it.
-My favourite wood so smoke these with is hickory.
+My favorite wood so smoke these with is hickory.

 These go great through simple pasta with some fresh herbs, and a white wine sauce, or as a filling in a beef burger.